illinois-roadbuff/GarbageMan/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 [![Release: v0.1.0](https://img.shields.io/badge/release-v0.1.0-blue.svg)](https://github.com/Virtualdesign0/GarbageMan/releases/tag/v0.1.0)

-A small typed cleanup manager for Roblox Luau.
+A typed lifecycle and cleanup manager for Roblox Luau.

 `GarbageMan` helps you keep temporary resources in one place and clean them up safely when a system is done.
 It is useful for connections, instances, promises, render step bindings, threads, functions, tweens, custom objects, UI controllers, tools, NPCs, hitboxes, projectiles and other runtime objects that should not live forever.